This page gives information and advice about everything you need to do to be ready for the registration assessment.

-Added as part of our recent ACTNow campaign, the hub now includes tailored resources for students, trainees and newly qualified pharmacists.
+Added as part of our recent ACTNow campaign, this now includes tailored resources for students, trainees and newly qualified pharmacists.

-- Our visualisation and preparedness video containing tips for the assessment from our Senior Wellbeing Officer, Melissa
+- Our visualisation and preparedness video containing tips for the assessment from our Wellbeing Manager, Melissa

 - A Revision planner to help make sure you are balancing your revision time with activities inspired by the 5 ways to wellbeing.